tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_am_in_danger_Pt_2.md

 But in my gut, I knew it was real.
 The burn, the whisper, the phantom strangulation.
 It was real.

 I felt myself grow stiff as I realized the enormity of my mistakes.
-Did I deserve this?
-I didn't think so, but all I truly knew was that I was in danger.

 I steadied my body against the wall and exhaled.
 As I reached the doorknob and turned, I froze.
 It was locked, on the inside?
 That was impossible, there was no lock on the other side.